polysyllabic/chaos/README.md

 `./chaos/utils/validate_mod.sh -g chaos/examples/tlou2.toml -m "Aimbot" -o /tmp/validate_mod.log`

-## Frequently Asked Questions
+## Questions That People Might Frequently Ask (if anyone asked questions)

 *Why can't I use a first-generation DualShock controller?*

 The first-generation DualShock 4 controller can only send control inputs over bluetooth, making it unusable for this project.

-*I have a PlayStation 5.
-Why can't I use that controller?*

-The DualSense controller for the PS 5 sends signals to the console with an encrypted checksum, and the private key for that remains, well, private.
-Although at least one key was hacked and released, Sony has patched that out.
-This meaning that any attempts to alter the signals would result in a signal with a mismatched checksum, since we don't know how to spoof a valid one, and the signal will be rejected by the console.

-One way to work around this limitation is with the Besavior, which is a custom-built PS5 controller that supports chaining other controllers into it.
-This means that, instead of plugging the Raspberry Pi directly into the PlayStation 5, you plug it into the Besavior and the Besavior into the PlayStation.
-The Besavior authenticates itself with the console as an authentic controller and handles the remapping of DualShock data to the DualSense format.
-Note that this method requires external power for the Raspberry Pi.
-The Besavior comes with an adaptor cable that contains a side-port for this power, so you should not need to supply that power through the Pi's GPIO pins.
+*Why can't I use the DualSense (PS5) controller with TCC?*

+The DualSense controller for the PS5 sends signals to the console along with an encrypted checksum that indicates what those signals should be.
+If the signals don't match the checksum, the input is rejected, and because this checksum is encrypted, there's no way for us to update the checksum to match.
+This is not a problem with PS4 games, since the console will allow you use a DualShock controller.
+For PS5 games, however, Sony wants you to use a DualSense, which won't work with TCC.

+The way to work around this limitation is either to play the PC version of the game (if one exists) or to play a PS5 game on the PlayStation with a device that allows other controllers to pretend that they are a DualSense.
+The best-known examples of such hardware are products from Besavior.
+If you're interested in going this route, I recommend you check out [this YouTube video](https://youtu.be/j-GCoZs3qVM?si=7RSLYm3dREmNkMga) before buying anything so that you understand the trade-offs involved between the various devices.

+Supporting other controllers (e.g., XBox) would be extremely useful, especially for PC games.
+This is on my to-do list.

 *Does this work with the PC version of TLOU2?*

-If you simply plug the DualShock + Pi into your PC instead of a console, it _should_ work with a few tweaks to the configuration file.
-(Testing this is high on my to-do list.)
+If you can plug the DualShock + Pi into your PC instead of your console, you _can_ use TCC, but you must select the game configuration file designed for the PC, since the menu options differ somewhat.
+Playing this way will _not_ intercept signals coming from mouse and keyboard, so you still need to use a DualShock.

 If you're asking for a version that works _without_ a Raspberry Pi to handle the signal conversions, that would require a major effort.
 In essence, we'd need to create some sort of driver to intercept not only controller input but mouse-and-keyboard inputs as well.
 I might consider attempting this at some point, after the Pi version is stable, but it's not a priority for me.

-*Do I have to use a Rapberry Pi 4?*
+*Do I have to use a Raspberry Pi 4?*

 Currently the Raspberry Pi 4 is the only device tested.
-Some other Rasberry Pi models *may* work (see below), but a regular computer running Linux will not.
+Some other Raspberry Pi models *may* work (see below), but a regular computer running Linux will not.

 The communication to the PlayStation requires the Pi to act as a USB client instead of a USB host.